 “I always thought Mr Squiggle would make a compelling subject,” says Nick Stathopoulos.
 “He seems to capture a sense of nostalgia and evoke a child-like innocence.
 He’s an archetype, like Pinocchio, and that huge red pencil nose embodies fertile creativity.
 His ability to turn a random scribble into a cogent image was pure magic to me as a small child in the early sixties, glued to a black-and-white television.

 “Norman was a charming and patient subject.
 Squiggle, on the other hand, is impossible!” laughs Stathopoulos.
 “He never sat still, always floating off on a space walk or turning my painting over and squiggling it into something else.
 This is a painting that I’ve been carrying inside me for a long time and it came together very quickly.
 It seems I had painted it so often in my head that when I recently got the chance to paint it for real, it just happened.
 The whole process was a joyful experience.
 I’ve never been happier painting in my entire life, and I think it shows.”

 Born in Sydney in 1959, Stathopoulos did a Bachelor of Arts and Law at Macquarie University.
 He has worked as a professional artist since graduating in 1983.
-He has painted backgrounds for animation and has designed and executed art for film and television, winning a 1990 Australian Television Award (Penguin) for Art Direction for Son of Romeo (SBS-TV).
-He is an award-winning illustrator and book cover artist.
-As a fine artist, he regularly exhibits paintings and sculpture.
+He has painted backgrounds for animation and has designed and executed art for film and television.
+He is also an award-winning illustrator and book cover artist.